jamescarson3/ctls2017/docs/intro_to_hpc_03.md

 $ ml blast/2.2.31               # ml is a shortcut for module load
 ```

-Finally, find more help on using module commands:
+Finally, find more help on using module commands by doing:
 ```
 $ module help
 ```